gavinmonahan/slurmCromwellGATK4/README.md

         - `launch_jointgt.sh` launched the gvcf joint genotyping to cohort vcf step.
 This is perfomed when you have run all samples through the fastq to gvcf stage.
         - Check the paths and parameters make sense for your machine
     - `slurm.conf`
         - the main options here relate to the job scheduler.
-If you are running on Zeus at Pawsey, you should not need to alter these parameters.
     - `cromwell.options`
         - `cromwell.options` requires editing to provide the directory where you would like the final workflow outputs to be written
     - `Multisample_Fastq_to_Gvcf_GATK4.wdl`